The 10 best Cyber Monday deals we found today | CNN Underscored

 Practically everyone agrees — the Blue Yeti microphone is the best mid-price microphone out there.
 Whether you’re podcasting, streaming or anything in between, you can snag it while it's down to its all-time low price.

 Samsung’s ergonomic earbuds are made to take your music on the move, and some studio-quality bass happily takes you out of your daily commute and right into the tunes.
-Now, this former top pick of ours is down to an extraordinarily low price.
+This former top pick of ours is now down to an extraordinarily low price.

 If you prefer a bowl-lift mixer because it feels sturdier, the KitchenAid Professional 600 Series is a solid upgrade option from the Artisan series.
 It has a bigger stainless steel bowl and a more powerful motor that can handle bigger batches and recipes.